How To Fill Out The Tennessee Articles of Organization

 If the LLC’s name contains the phrase “insurance company”, written approval must first be obtained from the Tennessee Department of Commerce & Insurance.

-Step 5: Choose the Fiscal Year Close Month
+Fiscal Year Close

+Next, is the fiscal year close.
 This section asks what month the LLC will use for its ending tax month.
 Most LLCs will use December.

 If you aren’t sure, be sure to work with your accountant or entity formation service.

-The Articles of Organization provide an option to choose an effective start day up to 90 days in the future.
+Then, there is an option to choose an effective start day up to 90 days in the future.

 Some will delay the effective date (starting date) of the LLC if they aren’t ready to start the business, but want the filing out of the way or if they are close to the end of a calendar year and won’t begin any activities until the following year.